5 Top Tips for Selling More

 5) Rinse and Repeat

-If you want to continue to improve your sales skills and techniques, start devoting just 30 minutes a week to reading blogs or books and discussing the process with a fellow entrepreneur or someone who is better at sales than you are.
+If you want to continue to improve your sales skills and techniques, start devoting just 30 minutes a week to reading blogs or books about selling and discussing the process with a fellow entrepreneur or someone who is better at sales than you are.
 When I was improving my sales skills I also worked with a coach who watched a few of my sales sessions recorded on video and helped me root out verbal ticks that weaken your sales like “kind of” or upswing at the end of a sentence.